pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 **INFO:** High Speed mode is enabled, therefore a BLTouch SMART 3.0 or higher may be required, and compatibility with clone sensors may be reduced.

+**INFO:** During print relative Babystepping is now regular absolute Z-Offset, which should making dialing in the Z-Offset much easier.
+Particularly with the embedded Z Calibration PLA print available in the Calibration menu.

 **TIP:** The precompiled firmware.bin was tested using a genuine BLTouch SMART 3.1, if you are getting inconsistent behavior, try adjusting the magnet inside the BLTouch using the hexnut located in device's top center.
 Turning the hexnut 90 degrees clockwise fixed it for me.